KangchengLiu/KangchengLiu.github.io/_pages/publications.md

   * Deploy the Real-time Object Detection Algorithms.

-  * The Remote Sensing Image Retrieval.

   * The Correlation Filter-Based Object Tracking.

+  * The Remote Sensing Large-Scale Image Retrieval.

   * Underwater Image Processing with Conditional GAN-based Enhancement.

 * Summer-Fall 2016: Research Assistant
-  * Harbin Institute of Techinology, Robotics Institute
+  * Harbin Institute of Technology, Robotics Institute
   * Duties included:

-  * Visual servoing for the robotics manipulations.
+  * Visual servoing for the robotic manipulation.

   * Designing of adaptive control and sliding mode control for the estimation the unknown parameters of robot manipulator based on the visual depth information online.

-  * Depth Estimation for the robotics manipulations.
+  * Depth Estimation for the robotic manipulation.

-  * Motion Planning and Collision Aviodance for the robotics manipulations.
+  * Motion Planning and Collision Aviodance for the robotic manipulations.

     <!-- * Safe-corridor-based autonomous motion planning for collision avoidance during the robot manipulation. -->

 * Fall 2015: Research Assistant
-  * Harbin Institute of Techinology
+  * Harbin Institute of Technology
-  * Duties included: Power  Electronics, Buck/ Boost Circuit Design, Digital Signal Processor-based Control of the Power Inverter Systems, Stm32-based control of the complicated electric circuit.
+  * Duties included: Power  Electronics, Buck/ Boost Circuit Design, Digital Signal Processor-based Control of the Power Inverter Systems and Power Conversion Systems, Stm32-Based Control of the Complicated Electric Circuit.
   <!-- * Supervisor: Professor Huihui Song, Professor Qu Yanbin. -->

 <!-- **Journal**